-From the former Reformed Church, the ERHS collection includes minutes of synods, classes, congregations; records of the mission boards; hymnals; liturgies, and important publications such as the Reformed Church Messenger and the Mercersburg Review.
+From the former Reformed Church, the ERHS collection includes minutes of synods, classes, congregations; records of all boards, committees, and commissions; hymnals; liturgies, and important publications such as the Reformed Church Messenger and the Mercersburg Review.

-Most records from former branch archives at Catawba College in NC, Heidelberg University in OH and Lakeland College (Mission House in WI) are now housed at the Lancaster Archives on the second floor of the Schaff Library at Lancaster Theological Seminary 555 W. James St. Lancaster, PA (717)290-8734 email@example.com
+Most records from former branch archives at Catawba College in NC (North Carolina Classis and Southern Synod), Heidelberg University in OH (Ohio Synod and classes) and Lakeland College formerly Mission House in WI (northern classes) are now housed at the Lancaster Archives on the second floor of the Schaff Library at Lancaster Theological Seminary 555 W. James St. Lancaster, PA (717)290-8734 firstname.lastname@example.org

 Especially noteworthy are original manuscripts of the Mercersburg theologians, John W. Nevin, Philip Schaff, Henry Harbaugh and Emanuel Gerhart.
 Also valuable are the manuscripts and transcriptions of records of early German Reformed churches and ministers in America which the society received from the library of William J. Hinke in 1947.

 The resources of the society are available without charge to its members and to ministers and local congregations of the United Church of Christ.
-Local churches celebrating anniversaries or wanting information concerning their history may receive assistance from the society’s archives.
-Confirmation classes and other church groups are welcome to visit the archives, as are scholars who are conducting research.
-Genealogical researchers are required to pay a daily fee or to subscribe to a membership.
+Local churches celebrating anniversaries or wanting information concerning their history may receive assistance from the society’s staff.
+Confirmation classes and other church groups are welcome to visit the archives.
+Scholars who are conducting research and genealogical researchers are required to pay a daily fee or become an annual donor.

 Collections Processor: Kathleen Kuzmiak